MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/deploy-upgrade-web-console.md

 ---
 ms.assetid: ac2e1b48-2f24-44c1-8d06-9405b2db9c26
-title: How to Upgrade a Web Console to System Center 2016 - Operations Manager
+title: How to Upgrade a Web Console
-description: This article describes how to upgrade a Web console to Operations Manager 2016.
+description: This article describes how to upgrade a Web console to the latest release of System Center Operations Manager.
 author: mgoedtel
 ms.author: magoedte
 manager: carmonm
-ms.date: 11/15/2016
+ms.date: 01/15/2018
 ms.custom: na
-ms.prod: system-center-threshold
+ms.prod: system-center-2016
 ms.technology: operations-manager
 ms.topic: article
 ---

-# How to upgrade a Web Console to System Center 2016 - Operations Manager
+# How to upgrade a Web console

-If you have a stand-alone System Center 2012 Service Pack 1 (SP1) Operations Manager Web console server, you must upgrade it to System Center 2012 R2 Operations Manager before proceeding with these steps.

-Before you begin the upgrade process, make sure that your server meets the minimum supported configurations.
-For more information, see [System Requirements for System Center 2016 - Operations Manager](/system-center/orchestrator/system-requirements)
+Before you begin the upgrade process, make sure that your server meets the minimum supported configurations for System Center Operations Manager.
+This process is not applicable for version 1801.
+For more information, see [System Requirements for System Center Operations Manager](plan-system-requirements.md).

 > [!NOTE]
 > When you upgrade the web console, any customizations that were made to the web.config file after the web console was installed will be reset.
 Make a backup copy before proceeding.